 Tuition and Fees

-International Students - Students/sponsors must add $4,500 for estimated miscellaneous expenses.
-Miscellaneous expenses include, but are not limited to, health insurance, books, and personal expenses.
+International students/sponsors must add $5,775 to their total cost for estimated indirect costs.
+Indirect costs include, but are not limited to, health insurance, books, and personal expenses.
 Students can subtract their academic scholarships from the total amount that must be shown on their bank statements, as explained on the I-20/DS-2019 Application Form.